 If it has a swivel screen try using it to ensure that there is no issue while rotating or turning the screen in the prescribed orientation.

 9. Try Couple of Clicks

 If the camera supports Burst mode.
-Click some pictures in Burst mode to ensure that it is working as intended.
+Click some pictures in Burst mode to ensure it works as intended.

 10. Ensure Working of Camera Buttons